asbadve/api/sections/playlists.md

 ### Removing boo/clip from playlist (Authenticated) ###

  * DELETE /playlists/*playlist_id*/memberships/*membership_id*

-  this call will remove an audioclip from a playlist.
+This call will remove an audioclip from a playlist.

 ### Updating the position of audioclip within the playlist (Authenticated) ###

  * POST /playlists/*playlist_id*/playlist_memberships/*membership_id*

-  this update the audioclip position within the playlist.
+This call will update the audioclip position within the playlist.

   Parameters accepted: